Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 Next, we need to make a `SQLALCHEMY_DATABASE_URI` environment variable in our web service application.

-Navigate to our web service application's dashboard.
+Navigate to our web service application's dashboard, and click Environment in the left panel.

 ![Screenshot of hello-books-api dashboard](../assets/deployment/render-webservice-settings-environment.png) _([Full size image](../assets/deployment/render-webservice-settings-environment.png))_